 The information below is provided to assist applicants and recently admitted graduate students.
 We encourage you to also consult the following resources as appropriate:

-The U.S. Department of State has announced that all U.S. consulates and embassies will accept emailed/scanned versions of I-20s with electronic signatures from Designated School Officials for F-1 visa interviews due to the COVID-19 pandemic.
-With this announcement, we will be emailing I-20s to admitted students and/or making them available to view and print on their application status page.
-Applicants will be able to use this I-20 to both apply for the F-1 visa and to enter the U.S. Note that this approval to use scanned I-20s to obtain visas and entry to the U.S. is temporary, and you should always consult with the embassy or consulate on their current policies and requirements.
-If this approval changes, we will work with you to ship you a physical I-20 at that time.
+U.S. consulates and embassies are accepting emailed/scanned versions of I-20s with electronic signatures from Designated School Officials for F-1 visa interviews.
+Electronic I-20s will be made available to view and print on their application status page.
+Applicants will be able to use this I-20 to both apply for the F-1 visa and to enter the U.S. We do recommend bringing a copy of the SEVP policy guidance, along with the printed copy of your electronic I-20, to your visa appointment.

 DS-2019s must continue to be physically printed, signed, and shipped to students at this time.